waynemcdougall/TagTime/README.md

 4. Run `python setup.py`.
 5. Schedule or manually run `python update.py` about once daily or more frequently.

+At the moment the email bot will not work well in combination with anything else that writes to the log file, so you should turn off the Perl daemon after you've set up the email bot.
+Note also that presently there is very little error handling.
+For this reason, run update.py manually at first rather than scheduling it, and pay close attention to correct syntax in your ping replies.

 You'll probably want to enable push notifications on incoming emails on your phone.
 To limit push notifications to TagTime pings, get an email app that